Inga edulis: Use in agroforestry systems

 Due to its rapid growth and ability to improve soil properties, I. edulis has found widespread use in tropical agroforestry.
 Most notably, inga alley cropping is used as an alternative to slash-and-burn cultivation.
 It is also a popular shade tree for coffee, cocoa, and tea plantations.
 One important reason for this is that in comparison to other shade tree species, I. edulis retains its leaves in the dry season.
-Cuttings and leaves also used as mulch and animal fodder.
+Cuttings and leaves are also used as mulch and animal fodder.
 The wood is sometimes used as timber and for fuel; its popularity as a source of firewood stems from its high caloric value and weak smoke production.

 Despite its rapid growth and significant potential to improve soils in agroforestry systems, I. edulis has not been the object of any improved breeding programs.
 However, the plant has been shown to exhibit strong introgression with I. ingoides in species-contact areas.
 This could allow for selection of hybrids via interspecific hybridization to further increase yield and flood tolerance of the crop.